philanc/vl5/README.md

 - This is work in progress.
 No guarantee that it works or do anything remotely useful.

 - This is *really low-level*.
 It is *not* intended to be used as-is in applications.
 It is intended to be the *minimal* C core required to implement Lua access to Linux system calls.
-In other words, this is the *perfect foot-gun*.
+In other words, this is the *perfect footgun*.

 - No doc at the moment.